 Penalty: a fine of $5 000 and a daily penalty of $500 for each day during which the offence continues.

+Note for this regulation:

-Note: This regulation is of a kind prescribed in the Local Government Act 1995 Schedule 3.1 Division 2 item 1.
+This regulation is of a kind prescribed in the Local Government Act 1995 Schedule 3.1 Division 2 item 1.
 This means that an offender might be given a notice under section 3.25(1)(b) of the Act and if the notice is not complied with the local government may, under section 3.26, itself do what the notice required and recover the cost from the offender.

 See also Schedule 3.1 Division 1 items 7, 8, and 9 which may allow a similar notice relating to vegetation to be given even when no offence has been committed.